kct2020/Hivergreen-custom-pages/README.md

 * add `/dist` to .gitignore
 * `npm run build`

-Then commit and verify on Cloudflare Pages
+Then commit, PR, and verify on Cloudflare Pages